CBIIT/icdc-model-tool/README.md

 Where properties need to be applied to Nodes and Relationships, use a list of propnames from those defined in PropDefinitions.

+### Universal Properties

+In some use cases, it is desirable for every node (or relationship) to possess a certain property or set of properties.
+For example, every node may be expected to have a unique ID, regardless of its type.

+The `UniversalNodeProperties` and `UniversalRelationshipProperties` top-level keys provide a means to specify these properties.
+The subkey `mustHave` should contain an array of property names for required universal properties.
+The subkey `mayHave` can contain an array of property names that are univerally allowable for all nodes or relationships.

+    UniversalNodeProperties:
+      mustHave:
+        - id
+      mayHave:
+        - transaction_id

 ### Multiple input YAML files and "overlays"

 `model-tool` allows multiple input YAML files.
 The structured